intel/rohd-hcl/doc/components/floating_point.md

 $$minExponent <= exponent <= maxExponent$$

- and a mantissa in the range of $[1,2)$.
+ And a mantissa in the range of $[1,2)$.
 Subnormal numbers are represented with a zero exponent and leading zeros in the mantissa capture the negative exponent value.

 The various IEEE constants representing corner cases of the field of floating-point values for a given size of `FloatingPointValue`: infinities, zeros, limits for normal (e.g. mantissa in the range of $[1,2])$ and sub-normal numbers (zero exponent, and mantissa <1).